Persistent and Zigzag Homology: A Matrix Factorization Viewpoint: Algorithms for Canonical Forms of Type A Quiver Representations

 Given a matrix $A$, we will describe an algorithm that will maintain a block invariant at each step $i$

-{\bf Proof of Correctness:} We will show that the invariant \cref{eq:tri_invariant} is maintained at each step of the algorithm.
+\begin{proposition} \cref{alg:LEUP} computes a factorization $A = LEUP$, where $E$ has an $E_L$ shape. \end{proposition} \begin{proof} We will show that the invariant \cref{eq:tri_invariant} is maintained at each step of the algorithm.
 Note that the loop increments $i$ each iteration, so we use $i$ as our index.
-For rows of $A$, as well as rows and columns of $L$, we will use the block index set $1 = \{0,\dots,i-1\}$, and the block index set $2 = \{i+1,\dots,m-1\}$, and for columns of $A$, as well as rows and columns of $U$ we will use the block index set $1 = \{0, \dots, j-1\}$ and block index set $2 = \{j+1,\dots,n-1\}$.
+For rows of $E$, as well as rows and columns of $L$, we will use the block index set $1 = \{0,\dots,i-1\}$, and the block index set $2 = \{i+1,\dots,m-1\}$, and for columns of $E$, as well as rows and columns of $U$ we will use the block index set $1 = \{0, \dots, j-1\}$ and block index set $2 = \{j+1,\dots,n-1\}$.

 Assume the invariant is maintained at the beginning of iteration $i$.
-We can break up the matrices into

 In the case that there are no non-zero entries in $A_{ij}$ or $A_{i2}$, we simply increment $i$ (in the else clause of the while loop), and the invariant is trivially maintained.